mech/Notes/JavaScript/Basic/scope.md

 Global is one of the wrapper.
 And its current context is called `this`.
 This is the "global context".

-There is also "function context" where flow of execution enters a function body.
+There is also "function context" when flow of execution enters a function body.

 Each function call creates a new context, which creates a private scope where anything declared inside the function cannot be directly accessed from outside.